arestivo/slides/markdown/php.md

 # Getting Results

-To get the results of a SELECT query the function **fetch** can be used.
+To get the query results, we use the [fetch](https://www.php.net/manual/en/pdostatement.fetch.php) function.

-This function fetchs one row at a time and returns false if there are no more rows.
+This function fetches one row at a time and returns false if there are no more rows.

 ```php
 $stmt = $dbh->prepare('SELECT * FROM person WHERE name = ?');